ParticleHealth/charm/samples/node/README.md

 The examples included in this repo are:

-1. Creation of a Person
+1. Creation of a Patient
 2. Searching for a Resource
-3. Searching for a Resource with search parameters (ex: since last month)
+3. Searching for a Resource with search parameters (e.g. within last three years)
-4. Searching for all resources [$everything](https://www.hl7.org/fhir/patient-operation-everything.html#examples)
+4. Searching for all Resources [$everything](https://www.hl7.org/fhir/patient-operation-everything.html#examples)